discoproject/disco/doc/start/ddfs.rst

 Tag operations
 ''''''''''''''

-Tags are the only mutable datatype in DDFS.
+Tags are the only mutable data type in DDFS.
 Updating data in a distributed system is a non-trivial task.
 Classical solutions include centralized lock servers, various methods based on eventual consistency and consensus protocols such as `Paxos